nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `findp [n/KEYWORD [MORE_KEYWORDS]…] [p/PHONE_NUMBER] [e/EMAIL] [no/KEYWORD [MORE_KEYWORDS]…]`

+* At least one of the parameters must be specified.
 * The search for name and allergies are case-insensitive. e.g `hans` will match `Hans`, `paracetamol` will match `Paracetamol`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`